Arable and improved grasslands

 Priority

-Nature friendly and productive arable and agricultural grasslands across Devon, particularly providing habitat for Focus Species.
+Nature-friendly and productive arable and agricultural grasslands across Devon, particularly providing habitat for Focus Species.

-Actions for all Arable and improved grasslands
+Actions for arable and improved grassland

 Arable

 • Create and manage cultivated field margins or plots for arable plants.
 Cultivate in the spring or autumn so that rare arable plants can grow from the seedbank.
-Leave until 31 August without applying fertilisers or pesticides (other than spot treating injurious weeds if needed).
+Leave until 31 August without applying fertilisers or pesticides (other than spot-treating injurious weeds if needed).

 • Where possible grow spring cereals with weedy winter stubbles.
-Allow a green cover to naturally regenerate on winter stubbles and leave this in the ground for as long as possible to benefit farmland birds and prevent soil erosion.
+Allow a green cover to regenerate naturally on winter stubbles and leave this in the ground for as long as possible to benefit farmland birds and prevent soil erosion.

 • Leave bare areas in and around crops in the spring and summer for nesting skylarks and woodlarks.